aharonium/opensiddur.org/posts/HTML/prayers/collective-welfare/trouble/war/a-prayer-for-the-welfare-of-the-government-from-a-naye-shas-tkhine-rav-pninim.html.md

 <html>
 <head></head>
 <body>
-Title: א תְּפִילָה פיר שָׁלוֹם הַמְדִינָה | A Prayer for the Welfare of the Government during WWII (from A Naye Shas Tkhine Rav Pninim, ca. 1942)<br />
+Title: הַנּוֹתֵן תְּשׁוּעָה | A Prayer for the Welfare of the Government of Franklin D. Roosevelt during WWII (from A Naye Shas Tkhine Rav Pninim, ca. 1942)<br />
 Primary contributor: aharon.varady<br />
 For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=18072">http://opensiddur.org/?p=18072</a>
 <p />